synthetism/kv/README.md

 ```
 **Professional key-value storage with Unit Architecture for Node.js and TypeScript**

 A modern, type-safe key-value storage abstraction that works seamlessly in development and production environments.
-Built with [Unit Architecture](https://github.com/synthetism/unit) principles for maximum flexibility and reliability.

 ##  Features